 - Q. When did somebody first say termination of Depree to you? - A. When ...
 I got these letters [from Jackson, Anderson, Munn, Jordan, Pate, and Posey] I chose to prepare this letter to Dr. Saunders and these are my words in the form of termination.
-These are the words that I chose for this particular memo. - Q. Did you investigate [the accusations in the letters]? - A. I did not. - Q. Did you investigate [the accusations against DePree] back during the summer [of 2007] when they came to you with verbal things? - A. I did not. - Q. You would agree with me, would you not, that Dr. Depree's personnel file should reside in the college of business [in your office]?
+These are the words that I chose for this particular memo. - Q. Did you investigate [the accusations in the letters]? - A. I did not. - Q. Did you investigate [the accusations against DePree] back during the summer [of 2007] when they came to you with verbal things?

+- A. I did not.

+- Q. You would agree with me, would you not, that Dr. Depree's personnel file should reside in the college of business [in your office]?

 - A. That is correct.

 - Q. And it should contain in addition to his evaluations and his performance criteria, it should also include any disciplines that have been taken against Dr. Depree?

 - A. That is correct.

 - Q. Any complaints against Dr. Depree?

 - A. That is correct.

 - Q. Any grievances that Dr. Depree had filed?

 - A. Yes.

 - Q. Did you review any of those other components of his personnel file [before writing a letter to Saunders insisting on firing DePree]?

 - A. I did not.

-He couldn't trouble himself to get up from his desk and walk a few paces to get my personnel file.
+Ed. note: Williams couldn't trouble himself to get up from his desk and walk a few paces to get my personnel file.
 Maybe there's a good reason.
 There were no complaints against me in it.
 Instead, he would have found reports about why I was given early tenure and promotions, i.e., evidence of outstanding performance in teaching, research, and service; positive information.
 That would not reconcile with his unsupported claims to terminate me.
+Of course, Williams knew what was in my file.
+As a long-time administrator, he sat in on the Executive Committee meetings when faculty performance was discussed.